Cryptic Wood White: Help needed!

 References

-Harding, J and Mapplebeck, P. (2025).
-Silver-washed Fritillary (Argynnis paphia).
+Harding, J and Mapplebeck, P. (2025) Silver-washed Fritillary (Argynnis paphia).
 Pp 90-91.
-In Harding & Lysaght (2025).
+In Harding & Lysaght (2025) An Atlas of Butterflies in Ireland 2010-2021.
+The National Biodiversity Data Centre.
+Waterford.

-Judge, M and Lysaght, L.(2025).
-The Irish Butterfly Monitoring Scheme Newsletter, Issue 17.
+Judge, M and Lysaght, L.(2025) The Irish Butterfly Monitoring Scheme Newsletter, Issue 17.
 National Biodiversity Data Centre

-Rippey, I. (2025).
-Purple Hairstreak (Favonius quercus).
+Rippey, I. (2025) Purple Hairstreak (Favonius quercus).
 Pp 66-67.
-In Harding & Lysaght (2025).
+In Harding & Lysaght (2025) An Atlas of Butterflies in Ireland 2010-2021.
+The National Biodiversity Data Centre.
+Waterford.

 Butterflies to Look for in early July